James Ewing Hospital: History

+Founder

+In 1899 Ewing was appointed as the first professor of pathology at the Medical College of Cornell University.
+There, Ewing had access to the research laboratories at the New York Memorial Hospital, now known as the Memorial Sloan-Kettering Cancer Center.
+From there, Ewings research and findings lead him his experimental findings on cancers.

 The hospital was named after Dr. James Ewing (1866-1943), who had pioneered in cancer research and was featured on the cover of a 1931 Time Magazine issue as "Cancer Man Ewing."
 The hospital building, 1250 First Avenue in Manhattan, today is Memorial Sloan Ketterings's Arnold and Marie Schwartz Cancer Research Building.